Try a fun hands-on activity for toddlers for a creative twist to learn shapes!

 With a couple balls, George and I sat across from each other and rolled the ball back and forth.

-I was planning on calling out the shape that it landed on, but most of the time it just went all the way past all the shapes to each other.
+I was planning on calling out the shape that it landed on.
+Most of the time it just went all the way past all the shapes to each other.

-And sometimes it just barely went across any or just came close.
+Sometimes rolled over the circle, triangle, and square.
+Other times it just barely went across any or just came close.